The Universe

 As we move into our 6th year of business we received our latest signal from the universe.
 We have seen an increase in the demand for our services and we feel ready to invest in some equipment to handle the increased workload.
 A couple of weeks ago, we began planning a trip to the UK to see other natural sheepskin tanneries like ours and to learn what equipment they use to help manage the process.
 After all these years of operating a tannery we had never actually seen another operation.
 Last week, Legacy Leathers, a custom leather tannery working in the fashion industry, contacted us.
 They are moving their operation from Sheboygan, Wisconsin to Tennessee and they will have some extra equipment that they won’t be bringing with them!
 So yesterday, we took our first tannery tour at Legacy Leathers in Sheboygan.
 Dan, the owner, was amazing.
 He’s been in the leather business since 1997.
 He spent over an hour with us imparting knowledge and showing us how things work.
 His tannery is full of equipment, old and new.
 While the leather industry is different than ours in many ways, the equipment we use is universal.
 We got to see some machines in action and found that he has many smaller pieces that he no longer employs that will definitely help us here!

-We are still planning our trip to the UK and Wales in January.
+We are still planning our trip to England and Wales in January.
 Yesterday confirmed our belief that seeing other natural sheepskin tanneries is a must at this stage of our journey.
 We are so grateful for the willingness of Organic Sheepskins and Welsh Organic Tannery to show us around their operations and we can’t wait to share with you what we learn here and on our social media accounts.

 Thank you, as always, for sharing this journey with us and for supporting our tiny tannery.